yzanhua/MPI_H5/readme.md

-1. This is a repo contains how I try and test mpich, h5py and python+c.
+1. This is a repo containing how I try and test mpich, h5py and python+c.

 1. Mpich installation and environment setup is [here](setup.md).